 Required: 7-10 years professional experience, including 5+ years supervisory experience.
 Strong leadership, managerial, organizational, and communication experience required.

-Preferred: Five years’ experience in fundraising, annual giving, alumni relations, or an analogous profession.
+Preferred: Five years of experience in fundraising, annual giving, alumni relations, or an analogous profession.

 Required: Ability to operate a keyboard.
-Frequent use of a video display terminal.
+Frequent use of a computer.
 Ability to travel as needed in promotion of The Association and our Annual Fund.

 Required: Ability to work some evenings, weekends, and travel periodically required.